A 1778 engraving of the house from "The Copper Plate Magazine"

-Built / Designed For: Thomas Bourchier, Archbishop of Canterbury.
+Built / Designed For: Thomas Bourchier, Archbishop of Canterbury

 House & Family History: Knole was built from 1456 to 1486 by Thomas Bourchier, Archbishop of Canterbury, who purchased the land and existing buildings from Lord Saye and Sele.
-The House was seized by Henry VIII during the Dissolution of the Monasteries and enlarged significantly by him.
+The house was seized by Henry VIII during the Dissolution of the Monasteries and enlarged significantly by him.
 Knole was the gift of Elizabeth I to the Earl of Leicester in 1561; after his death she gifted the Estate to her cousin, Thomas Sackville, 1st Earl of Dorset, who eventually purchased Knole outright in 1603.
-Between 1603 and 1608 the Earl remodeled, enlarged, and embellished the House; his alterations left Knole as it is seen today -- a Renaissance palace.
+Between 1603 and 1608 the earl remodeled, enlarged, and embellished the house; his alterations left Knole as it is seen today—an English Renaissance palace.
 Easily among the highlights of the 1st Earl's work is the Ballroom, one of the most important and complete examples of early Jacobean interior decoration in Britain.
 Beginning in 1604, the Ballroom was transformed by Richard Dungan, the king's plasterer, and William Portington, the king's carpenter, who together created the extraordinary plasterwork ceiling, carved frieze, and oak paneling.
 The grand chimneypiece and overmantel are the work of Cornelius Cure, master mason to the crown, and rank among the finest works of Renaissance sculpture in Britain.
-Most of the contents were lost during the Civil War, but many fine pieces were acquired by the 6th Earl of Dorset through his position as lord chamberlain to William III; the 6th Earl's acquisitions left the 13 state rooms lavishly furnished and much as seen today.
+Most of the contents were lost during the Civil War, but many fine pieces of art were acquired by the 6th Earl of Dorset through his position as lord chamberlain to William III; the 6th Earl's acquisitions left the 13 state rooms lavishly furnished and much as seen today.
 Knole has been home to the Sackville family since 1603, including the earls of Dorset and four dukes of Dorset.
 The Sackvilles were a famous literary family and hosted many authors at Knole, including Alexander Pope, John Dryden, and Matthew Prior.
 Knole was the birthplace of writer Vita Sackville-West (the only child of the 3rd Lord Sackville and author of "Knole and the Sackvilles," published in 1922) and was featured in Virginia Woolf's novel "Orlando," the main character of which was modeled on Vita.
-The 4th Lord Sackville gave the House to the National Trust in 1946.
+The 4th Lord Sackville gave the House, together with 52 acres, to the National Trust in 1946.
 Knole is the largest private house in England (its footprint covers four acres) and is a calendar house: it contains 365 rooms, 52 staircases, and seven courtyards.
 The Estate takes its name from a knoll, or rounded hill.

 Collections: Knole contains the world's pre-eminent collection of 17th century English furniture and tapestries (because of the 6th Earl of Dorset's collecting).
-There are fine collections of portraits, textiles, and porcelain, as well as paintings by Van Dyck, Kneller, Reynolds, and Gainsborough.
+There are fine collections of portraits, textiles, and porcelain, as well as paintings by van Dyck, Kneller, Reynolds, and Gainsborough.
 The Cartoon Gallery contains six large copies of Raphael's cartoons, said to have been presented by Charles I to Lionel Cranfield, the 1st Earl of Middlesex.
 They were at Cranfield's seat, Copt Hall in Essex, until 1701, when Copt Hall was sold to the 6th Earl of Dorset.
 The King's Room contains the famous and very rare collection of English silver furniture, made between 1680 and 1681 in London.
-The Spangle Dressing Room has a harpsichord case that is dated 1622 and is signed by the London maker John Hassard; its dating makes it the second-earliest known English harpsichord.
+The Spangle Dressing Room has a harpsichord case that is dated 1622 and signed by the London maker John Hassard; its dating makes it the second-earliest known English harpsichord.
 John Frederick Sackville, 3rd Duke of Dorset, famously commissioned a reclining nude sculpture of his mistress, the dancer Giannetta Baccelli, which is still at Knole today.
 The famous Knole Sofa (also known as the Knole Settee) is a 17th century sofa named after the house where it lives.
 Its original use was not as a comfortable sofa in the modern sense, but as a formal throne on which the monarch would sit to receive visitors.
 The design later became very popular and thousands of reproductions were made; mention of a Knole Sofa even appears frequently in literature.
 The sofa is notable for its side arms, which are the same height as the back of the sofa and are often adjustable.
 The side arms are tied to the sofa by heavy decorative braid, usually with an elaborate tassel, and there are wooden finials at the rear corner tops.
 See a photo of a 19th century Knole Sofa in "Images" section.
 A 16th century Flemish tapestry of the miracles of Saint Claude (now called "The Just Verdict of Trajan"), originally at Knole, was purchased in 1916 by Bostonian George Robert White when some of the collection of J. Pierpont Morgan was dispersed.
 Today the tapestry is in the collection of the Museum of Fine Arts, Boston (J.P.
 Morgan had purchased a number of medieval tapestries from Knole for £65,000 in the 19th century).
 There is a fine portrait (watercolor on vellum) of Richard Sackville, 3rd Earl of Dorset, by Isaac Oliver in the collection of the Victoria & Albert Museum, London.
 John Wootton's "Dover Castle" was sold in 1988 for £142,707, to remain onsite.